Picture by Canva[/caption]

 Starting a book blog is like reverse engineering a book club.

 In an actual club, people would choose something to read and then go to meetings.
 This requires taking time off your day, and you don’t always have the freedom to choose what to read.
-A book blog, on the other hand, allows you to share your thoughts on something that really inspired you.
-In a way, you are a book evangelist.
+A book site, on the other hand, allows you to share your thoughts on something that really inspired you.
+In a way, you are a reading evangelist.

-Starting a book blog from scratch can seem like a tough job.
+Starting a site from scratch can seem like a tough job.
 We’re here to guide you through the six steps to launching your site.

 1. Choose And Register A Domain Name

-Why is it so hard to decide what to call your blog?
+Why is it so hard to decide what to call your site?
 People often struggle with that because the name is crucial.
 Your site’s name should be clear and easy to understand.

 First, figure out these three major points.
 Then buy your domain name.
 The top providers are Namecheap, GoDaddy, and Bluehost.
 Get more tips on blogging tools for beginners here.